pateichler/flask-rec-league/docs/source/deploy.rst

 .. note::

-	For security reasons, it is recommended that you don't run the app on the root user.
-Also, enable SSH key authentication instead of password authentication for you web server SSH to help increase security.
+	For security reasons, it is recommended that you don't run the app on your web server's root user.
+Also, enable SSH key authentication on your web server instead of password authentication to help increase security.

 Setting production mode
 -----------------------